 - Make use of bullet points

 - Avoid jargon related to your company only

 - Use bold for the profile at the start

 - Ensure good spacing for maximum impact and readability

 Home telephone: Number

-- General Management; Divisional Board member and leader of award winning team of 70 HR professional staff
+- General Management; Operating Board member and leader of award winning team of 70 HR professional staff

-- Talent Development; implementation of award winning skills leadership development programmes to build capability and succession
+- Talent Development; implementation of talent development programmes to build organisational capability and succession by 30%

-- Managing Business Change; successful implementation of major change programmes in order to reduce costs by £10m and grow sales
+- Managing Business Change; led and successfully delivered major change programmes in order to reduce costs by £10m and grow sales by 5%

 Smothers & Lamb PLC 1990 – present